-Dear Ms. Sieferman
+Dear Ms. Sieferman:

 Dr. Gregory Tom has been an ongoing volunteer at the RotaCare Free Medical Clinic, San Leandro, since January 30, 2014.
-As you know, I am a pediatrician and the medical director of the clinic.

-Dr. Tom has consistently volunteered beyond his required 16 hours per month at the clinic.
-He has been very reliable and consistent, and we have all greatly appreciated his expert assistance.
-The other volunteer physicians, medical residents, patients and families have found him friendly, helpful and happy to help.
+Dr Tom has continued to consistently volunteer beyond his required 16 hours per month at the clinic.
+He has been very reliable and always willing to see another patient, and we greatly appreciate his expert assistance.
+Even with ongoing changes within the clinic, he has been graciously adaptable and patient.
+The other volunteer physicians, medical residents, patients and families look forward to working with Dr. Tom.
+He is friendly, helpful and gracious.
 He often has seen more patients than any other provider during his clinic hours.
-We are very grateful to have this resource for our low-income patient population.
-I hope he will continue to volunteer for some time.
+We are grateful to have this on-going resource for our low-income patient population.

+Over the 22 years I have been the medical director of RotaCare San Leandro, Dr. Tom has been one of the most reliable and trustworthy volunteers I have worked with.
 I support the early termination of Dr. Tom's probation.
 Please contact me if you need further information.